Vacuum Insulating Glass

 The typical home loses 30% of its heat through windows, so highly insulating windows are an energy efficiency option with a disproportionately large benefit.
 Energy losses related to windows alone account for as much as 25% of total U.S. natural gas usage.

 V-Glass is working to deliver that solution.
 The company mission is to develop an affordable Vacuum Insulated Glazing (VIG) for windows.
-Essentially, a VIG is a flat, transparent thermos bottle that dramatically reduces window heat loss.
+A VIG is like a flat, transparent thermos bottle for windows that dramatically reduces heat loss.
 Two panes of glass, separated by tiny spacers, are sealed around the edges.
 The vacuum between the two panes virtually eliminates conduction and convection heat loss.
 A Low E coating on one pane cuts radiation heat loss.

 Unlike argon, vacuum will not conduct heat, no matter how thin the gap.
-As a result, V-Glass glazing will be as thin as a piece of ¼ inch thick plate glass.
+As a result, V-Glass glazing can be as thin as ¼ inch thick plate glass.

 Affordable vacuum insulated glass is a disruptive product having national strategic importance.
 Successful development of V-Glass and associated manufacturing technology will generate significant benefits, including the following: